Gh0stAn0n/vpnip/README.md

 > ADVANTAGES:

-- available for OpenVPN alternatives.
+- available for openVPN alternatives.

 - no files will remain on the current directory.